Gijsreyn/bicep-local-docgen/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing to `bicep-local-docgen`!
-Here are a few general guidelines on contributing andreporting bugs that we ask you to review.
+Here are a few general guidelines on contributing and reporting bugs that we ask you to review.
 Following these guidelines helps to communicate that you respect the time of the contributors managing and developing this open source project.